vault713/wallet713/docs/usage.md

 ```
 wallet713> $ restore
 ```

-Remember to include the `-p yourpassphrase` if your seed is password protected.
+Note that this command will scan the chain for your UTXO's so it might take a few minutes to complete.

 ### Recovering a wallet using your mnemonic BIP-39 phrase
 ```
-wallet713> $ recover -m word1 word2 ...
+wallet713> $ seed recover
 ```
-If you would like to set a passphrase, remember to include the `-p yourpassphrase` as you run the command.
+This will prompt for your mnemonic and allows you to set an optional password.

+Note that this command will scan the chain for your UTXO's so it might take a few minutes to complete.

 ### Displaying existing BIP-39 mnemonic
 ```
-wallet713> $ recover -d
+wallet713> $ seed display
 ```
-Remember to include the `-p yourpassphrase` if your seed is password protected.

 ## Supported address formats